 - And, how on earth are they managing to support the apps users?

 We thought we’d clear up a few issues around paying for apps.
-To explain why we have adverts in the free version of MyShiftPlanner, why we charge for extra features, and what the those in-app purchases actually pay for.
+To explain why we have adverts in the free version of MyShiftPlanner, why we charge for extra features, and what the the app purchases and subscriptions actually pay for.

 Is MyShiftPlanner a free app?